Getting an opportunity to be an Engineer in Training is a great way to gain experience.

 All this gives the recruiter all the confidence s(he) needs to hire you and feel good about it.

-PRO TIPIf you’ve only volunteered or worked as an intern for short periods in the past, remove the dates from your experience.
+If you’ve only volunteered or worked as an intern for short periods in the past, remove the dates from your experience.

-How to describe the duties of an Engineer in Training in a resume
+How to describe the duties of an engineer in training in a resume

 Your duties as an EIT depend on the field, industries, and the company you’re working for.